Autónomo vs Sociedad Limitada (SL): differences, costs, and when to switch

 | Minimum base | 653.59 €/month | 1,424.40 €/month (higher) |

-| Approximate minimum contribution | 205.88 €/month | ~448 €/month |
+| Approximate minimum cuota | 205.88 €/month | ~448 €/month |

-| Tarifa plana | Yes (88.64 €/month, 12-24 months) | Not available |
+| Tarifa plana | Yes (88.64 €/month, 12-24 months) | Not applicable |

-| Cuota de autónomos | Based on actual income | Based on contribution group minimum |
+| Cuota de autónomos | By real income | Minimum base of the contribution group |

 Deductible expenses: key differences

-| Expense type | Autónomo | SL |
+| Type of expense | Autónomo | SL |

 |---|---|---|